hawtio/hawtio/README.md

 ### Building with TypeScript

-There is a handy shell script [compileTS](https://github.com/fusesource/fuse-console/blob/master/web-console/compileTS) which wraps up using the _tsc_ command to compile the [TypeScipt *.ts files](https://github.com/fusesource/fuse-console/tree/master/web-console/src/main/webapp/js) into the [webapp/js/app.js file](https://github.com/fusesource/fuse-console/blob/master/web-console/src/main/webapp/js/app.js)
+There is a handy shell script [compileTS](https://github.com/hawtio/hawtio/blob/master/hawtio/compileTS) which wraps up using the _tsc_ command to compile the [TypeScipt *.ts files](https://github.com/hawtio/hawtio/tree/master/hawtio/src/main/webapp/js) into the [webapp/js/app.js file](https://github.com/hawtio/hawtio/blob/master/hawtio/src/main/webapp/js/app.js)

-    cd web-console
+    cd hawtio
     ./compileTS

-By default this then generates the [webapp/js/app.js file](https://github.com/fusesource/fuse-console/blob/master/web-console/src/main/webapp/js/app.js) and it then watches for changes to the source files and auto-recompiles on the fly.
+By default this then generates the [webapp/js/app.js file](https://github.com/hawtio/hawtio/blob/master/hawtio/src/main/webapp/js/app.js) and it then watches for changes to the source files and auto-recompiles on the fly.

 ## Building with GruntJS